 - To skip replication of files that have already been copied.
 If Skip Checksum Checks is selected, the replication job skips copying a file if the file lengths and modification times are identical between the source and destination clusters.
 Otherwise, the job copies the file from the source to the destination. - To redundantly verify the integrity of data.
 However, checksums are not required to guarantee accurate transfers between clusters.
 HDFS data transfers are protected by checksums during transfer and storage hardware also uses checksums to ensure that data is accurately stored.
-These two mechanisms work together to validate the integrity of the copied data. - Skip Listing Checksum Checks Whether to skip checksum check when comparing two files to determine whether they are same or not.
-If skipped, the file size and last modified time are used to determine if files are the same or not.
-Skipping the check improves performance during the mapper phase.
-Note that if you select the Skip Checksum Checks option, this check is also skipped. - Abort on Error Whether to abort the job on an error.
-By selecting the check box, files copied up to that point remain on the destination, but no additional files will be copied.
-Abort on Error is off by default. - Delete Policy Whether files that were on the source should also be deleted from the destination directory.
+These two mechanisms work together to validate the integrity of the copied data. - Delete Policy Whether files that were on the source should also be deleted from the destination directory.
 Options include: - Keep Deleted Files Retains the destination files even when they no longer exist at the source.
 (This is the default.). - Delete to Trash If the HDFS trash is enabled, files are moved to the trash folder.
-(Not supported when replicating to Amazon S3.)

-- Delete Permanently Uses the least amount of space; use with caution. - Preserve Whether to preserve the Block Size, Replication Count, and Permissions as they exist on the source file system, or to use the settings as configured on the destination file system.
+(Not supported when replicating to Amazon S3.) - Delete Permanently Uses the least amount of space; use with caution. - Preserve Whether to preserve the Block Size, Replication Count, and Permissions as they exist on the source file system, or to use the settings as configured on the destination file system.
 By default, settings are preserved on the source.